Great Horned Owl

 Description

-25" (64 cm).
-W. 4' 7 (1.4 m).
-Large size, conspicuous "ear" tufts, white throat, horizontal bars on belly.
+The Great Horned Owl has a large size, conspicuous "ear" tufts, a white throat, and horizontal bars on the belly.
 Compare to smaller Long-eared Owl.
 Downy young (like those of other owls) are whitish at first.

 Size